 All engineering students will need to take basic chemistry in college even if they on to pursue a degree outside of Chemical Engineering.
 Starting with a solid base in high school will serve you well.
 AP Chemistry is a great introduction to the coursework you can expect in high school and is a good option for a student looking for a challenge.

 Expect at least one economics class required to get your engineering degree.
-A high school economics class won't be calculus based but will give you a good introduction into some concepts you will use more in college.
+A high school economics class won't be calculus-based but will give you a good introduction to some concepts you will use more in college.

 High GPA or Challenging Coursework?

 Many high school students and their parents face the same dilemma when registering for courses:

 Do I sign up for easy classes to get a high GPA?

 Or the harder classes to challenge me but risk getting a lower GPA?

 It's true that your overall GPA is an important factor in college applications.
 But if you worked hard for the first two years of high school and can get reasonable grades in your other classes then two or three challenging courses will not tank your GPA even if you don't do well in them.